spujol/SlicerDICOMTutorial/README.md

 # SlicerAndDICOM - A Tutorial

-The  <a href="https://spujol.github.io/SlicerDICOMTutorial/3DSlicer_DICOMTutorial_SoniaPujol.pdf" target="_blank"> Slicer and DICOM: A tutorial </a>  provides an introduction to the DICOM standard and shows how to load and visualize DICOM datasets in 3D Slicer version 5.0.
+The  <a href="https://spujol.github.io/SlicerDICOMTutorial/3DSlicer_DICOMTutorial_SoniaPujol.pdf" target="_blank"> Slicer and DICOM tutorial </a> provides an introduction to the DICOM standard and shows how to load and visualize DICOM datasets in 3D Slicer version 5.0.

 Author: